TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 TESTAMENTARY / AFTER-DEATH TRUST

-The Will establishes the Trust to which the asset(s) are transferred upon death, to be administered by a Trustee.
-The actual Trust relationship implements only after your death, for the purpose of executing the distributions of your assets, as instructed in the Will.
-One example, but not the only example, would be a parent leaving an asset to a Trust for the benefit of a minor child.
-The parent’s Will establishes the Trust to which the asset is transferred upon death, to be administered by a Trustee until the asset is transferred to the child outright at a stated age.
+With a Testamentary/After-Death Trust your Will (or an existing Trust) establishes a Trust to which asset(s) are transferred upon death.
+Your designated Trustee is responsible for executing your estate as outlined in your Will (or Trust).
+One example may be a parent leaving an asset to a Trust for the benefit of a minor child.
+The parent’s Will (or Trust) establishes the Trust to which the asset is transferred upon death, to be administered by a Trustee until the asset is transferred to the child outright at a stated age.

 LIVING TRUST